 Okay now for the ‘why do you need the extra sugar question‘

 The answer is that you don’t need to add sugar because the Jell-O mix has sugar in it.
 However if you don’t add the sugar the popsicles don’t freeze as well.
 When you try to pull the popsicles out from the mold the stick comes out leaving the popsicle behind.

 Who wants a popsicle without a stick… that isn’t any fun!
 If you don’t want to add the extra sugar then I suggest using plastic cups or silicone molds.
 If you are using a deep mold then I would add the extra sugar.
 (Trust me I have tested this.
 We would up only being able to get 2 out of 10 popsicles out with their sticks still intact.
 I had to use a knife to get the others out.)

 Here is a good picture that shows the ‘gel’ factor.
 This popsicle was one from the plate after sitting for the 20 minutes.
 Notice the transparent layer along the bottom?
 Take one lick and that layer is all yummy Jell-O.

-Another good photo – after the twenty or so minutes in the Florida heat you can tell this popsicle is no longer frozen solid but pretty ‘melted’ since it was bending on the stick.
+Another good photo.
+After the twenty or so minutes in the Florida heat you can tell this popsicle is no longer frozen solid.
+It was ‘melting’ since it was bending on the stick.